KarolS/millfork/doc/abi/undefined-behaviour.md

 * reading uninitialized variables: will return undefined values

+* reading variables used by return dispatch statements but not assigned a value: will return undefined values

+* returning a value from a function by return dispatch to a function of different return type: will return undefined values

+* passing an index out of range for a return dispatch statement

 * stack overflow: exhausting the hardware stack due to excess recursion, excess function calls or excess stack-allocated variables

 * on ROM-based platforms: writing to arrays